napari/docs/docs/plugins/testing_and_publishing/hub_customization.md

 After removing the classifier:

-- Your plugin will still work when manually installed (`pip install your-plugin`)
+- Your plugin will still work when manually installed (e.g. `pip install your-plugin`)
 - It won't appear in the napari plugin manager
 - It won't appear on the napari hub
 - It won't be automatically discovered by napari metadata tools

-## Troubleshooting

 ### My changes aren't showing up on the hub